suhank/zea-engine/docs/api/SceneTree/Parameters/Parameter.md

 <a name="BaseParameter+getName"></a>

 ### getName
-Getter for the base parameter name.
+Returns specified name of the parameter.

 **Returns**: <code>string</code> - - Returns the name.
 <a name="BaseParameter+setName"></a>

 ### setName
-Setter for the base parameter name.
+Sets the name of the current parameter.